How to make extra money with your photography

-That’s why being present at these type of events is necessary.
-An event like the Salon de la photo great to learn more about the industry.
-I was lucky to learn about new printing techniques and actually, touch and see new printing papers and printed a few pictures.
-I am now questioning myself whether I should still send my files to the lab or print my photos myself!
+That's why being present at these types of events is necessary.
+An event like the Salon de la photo is great to learn more about the industry.
+I was lucky to learn about new printing techniques and actually, touch and see new printing papers, and printed a few pictures.
+I am now questioning whether I should still send my files to the lab or print my photos myself!

 My tip number 2 is for starters... the other great thing about the Salon de la photo are conferences, talks, and open workshops given during the entire event.
 Experienced photographers and videographers share their experience from the business perspective to the artistic one.
 Some big brands invite their ambassadors that share their lighting and retouching technics!

-I’ve spotted a few local YouTubers at the salon de la photo and this will be my third tip, on how to make a little bit more money.
+I've spotted a few local YouTubers at the salon de la photo and this will be my third trip, on how to make a little bit more money.